davidchatting/Approximate/README.md

   approx.connectWiFi();
 ```

-The CloseByMQTT example demonstrates how `Proximate::onceWifiStatus()` can pass a parameter - here `onProximateDevice()` defines a json `String` that contains the details of the MQTT message - a `bool` parameter is also supported.
-Note that for an ESP8266 the WiFi must then be disconnected using `Proximate::disconnectWiFi()` to allow monitoring to resume once the MQTT message is sent.
+The CloseByMQTT example demonstrates how `Approximate::onceWifiStatus()` can pass a parameter - here `onProximateDevice()` defines a json `String` that contains the details of the MQTT message - a `bool` parameter is also supported.
+Note that for an ESP8266 the WiFi must then be disconnected using `Approximate::disconnectWiFi()` once the MQTT message is sent, to allow monitoring to resume.

 ### Close By Sonoff

 ![CloseBySonoff example](./images/approx-example-closebysonoff.gif)

-The [CloseBySonoff example](examples/CloseBySonoff)...
-It requires the [AceButton](https://github.com/bxparks/AceButton) library - available via the Arduino IDE Library Manager.
+The [CloseBySonoff example](examples/CloseBySonoff) demonstrates an interaction with a proximate device - namely the [Sonoff BASICR3](https://sonoff.tech/product/wifi-diy-smart-switches/basicr3) smart switch.
+In [DIY Mode](http://developers.sonoff.tech/sonoff-diy-mode-api-protocol.html) these devices offer a simple RESTful API, enabling the state of the socket to be set via an HTTP POST and json formatted payload.
+This example requires the [AceButton](https://github.com/bxparks/AceButton) library - available via the Arduino IDE Library Manager.

 ```
 #include <Approximate.h>